Upgrading My Home Network With MokerLink 2.5-Gigabit Switches

 The speed of 2.5-gigabit Ethernet is just math, but math is boring, and it may not help us understand what these speeds are equivalent to.
 You want to know if the network is going to be your bottleneck, and you’d like to figure out if you could use the upgrade.

-I put together a little table the describes what each Ethernet standard’s maximum performance is roughly equivalent to.
+I put together a little table that describes what each Ethernet standard’s maximum performance is roughly equivalent to.
 The equivalents aren’t exact, but they’re reasonably close.

 Ethernet megabytes/s Rough Equivalent